Red claw crab, also known as Perisesarma bidens, is a tropical brackish water crustacean species found in mangrove swamps of the Indo-Pacific area.

 In their natural habitat, they cut up leaves from mangrove trees with their claws to eat.
 However, commercial crab feeds would serve your red claw crab.
 They can eat algae-based pellets and some kinds of fish food, particularly the type that can sink to the bottom.

-- The red claw crab is benthic semi-aquatic animals.
+- The red claw crab is a semi-aquatic benthic

 - They need both land and water to survive.